This soft and fluffy Cherokee fry bread is a delicious treat that means a lot to me. They're versatile, filling, and so easy to make!

 Again, this is a personal choice.
 That said, soft and fluffy has always been a winner in my books.
 It makes it easier to convert into a sweet treat, Indian tacos, and more.

-You will flatten the dough before cooking, and it will puff up while being cooked, so as long as you don't make it paper thin while you're flattening it you will get some natural puff to your fry bread.
+You will flatten the dough before cooking, and it will puff up while being cooked, so as long as you don't make it paper thin while you're flattening it you will still get some natural puff to your fry bread.

 After making your delicious Cherokee fry bread you can use it however you want.
-Serve it with honey, butter, jam, cinnamon sugar or even powdered sugar if you're looking for a sweet treat.
+Serve it with honey, butter, jam, cinnamon sugar, or even powdered sugar if you're looking for a sweet treat.

 📖 Recipe

-Simple Cherokee Fry Bread
+Cherokee Fry Bread

 Ingredients

-- 3 cups All purpose flour ($0.24)
+- 3 cups all purpose flour ($0.39)

-- 1 ½ teaspoon Salt ($0.01)
+- 1 ½ teaspoon salt ($0.01)

-- 2 cups Water or milk (you may not need all of it!) ($0.00)
+- 2 cups water or milk (you may not need all of it!) ($0.00)

 Instructions